 According to 152 FZ (and 242 FZ), Russia mandates that you store the information of Russian citizens within Russia.
-If your business in Russia only handles the information of Russian citizens, that is not a problem.
-However, if your company is in several countries, you could have an issue.
+If your business is Russian and only handles the information of Russian citizens, that is not a problem.
+However, if your company is not Russia and in several countries, you could have an issue with Russian data regulations.

 Salesforce Compliance within Russia